tfabris/BlueGigaEmpeg/README.md

 own.
 Damage may occur to your empeg and your tuner module if you dock your modified empeg to any tuner module after you make this modification.

+###  Disassembly of empeg Car:

-Disassemble your empeg player by carefully removing the fascia, lid and drive tray.
+Partially disassemble your empeg player by carefully removing the fascia, lid and drive tray.
 You must do the disassembly carefully so as not to damage the empeg.
-You should theoretically be able to do this without disconnecting the IDE cable and without removing the display board.
+You should be able to do this without disconnecting the IDE cable and without removing the display board.
 Be very careful not to break any of the components sticking off the back of the display board.

-###  Disassembly of empeg Car:

 - Use a 2.5mm hex tool to carefully remove four hex bolts from the fascia.